-Thailand has it all, from tropical beaches in the south to charming mountains in the north, from crazy railways to ancient tribe villages and elephant sanctuaries.
-It is a huge country and places to see are countless, here we try to list the most important ones.
+Welcome to our Thailand itinerary guide, the country that has it all!
+From tropical beaches in the south to charming mountains in the north, from crazy railways to ancient tribe villages and elephant sanctuaries.
+It is a vast nation and places to see are countless, here we try to list the most important ones.

 Thailand was our first country in Southeast Asia we stepped in, as many first time goers we landed in Bangkok.
 Describing this city would need more than 1,000 adjectives, and same goes for the country as well.
 Let’s just stick to the popular tag to keep it simple: “The land of smiles”!